Engee documentation

 .

-The pressure difference in the previous two equations is proportional to the square of the flow velocity.
-This is typical behaviour for turbulent flow.
-However, for laminar flow, the pressure difference becomes linear with respect to the flow rate.
-The pressure difference for the laminar case can be approximated as:
+The pressure difference in the two previous equations is proportional to the square of the flow velocity.
+This is typical behavior for a turbulent flow.
+However, for a laminar flow, the pressure drop becomes linear with respect to the flow rate.
+The pressure difference for the laminar case can be approximately calculated as:

 .